 The main responsibility the Group has regarding its supply chain is to ensure alignment with the Group's Code of Ethics.
 The Group's principal suppliers generally have extensive CSR programs, and a large amount of comfort regarding the social responsibility of these suppliers can be obtained by a regular and detailed review of their main CSR and sustainability initiatives.
-Approximately 75% of CLN purchases are of steel or aluminium and the Group's CSR Compliance Officer has carried out a review of CLN suppliers supplying 92% of the steel and aluminium to the Group.
-The review included an extensive review of CSR and sustainability reports, independent audit conclusions, major CSR and sustainability initiatives.
+Approximately 80% of CLN purchases are of steel or aluminium and the Group's CSR Compliance Officer has carried out a review of CLN suppliers supplying over 90% of the steel and aluminium to the Group during the last few years.
+The review included an extensive review of CSR and sustainability reports, independent audit conclusions, and major CSR and sustainability initiatives.
 The conclusion was that these suppliers represent a low level of risk regarding CSR compliance.

-The other main elements of the Groups supply chain are stamped components, representing approximately 10% of total purchases and capital items representing approximately 9% of total purchases.
-For these suppliers, CLN Group is committed to responsible sourcing and to communicate this commitment as broadly as possible within the supply base.
-Where CLN becomes aware that a key supplier has policies or practices which are not aligned with the Group's Code of Ethics, the purchasing organisation is responsible for taking action to try to improve the performance of the supplier or discontinue sourcing where this is feasible.
+The other main elements of the Groups supply chain are stamped components, representing approximately 8% of total purchases and capital items representing approximately 8% of total purchases.
+For these suppliers, CLN Group is committed to responsible sourcing and to communicating this commitment as broadly as possible within the supply base.
+Where CLN becomes aware that a key supplier has policies or practices which are incompatible with the Group's Code of Ethics, the purchasing organisation is responsible for taking action to try to improve the performance of the supplier or discontinue sourcing where this is feasible.

-The purchasing department was not satisfied by the level of response to the Commitment Letter which was sent to the most important suppliers of the Group.
-Consequently, an annex to the supplier Terms and Conditions has been drafted and is being included with new purchase orders to important suppliers from 2022 onwards.
-This means that the Group's CSR requirements will become a formal requirement on those suppliers for every new purchase order issued.
-The new annex to the terms and conditions of suppliers includes Business Ethics and Corporate Responsibility clauses on:
+An addendum to the supplier Terms and Conditions has been drafted and is being included with new purchase orders for important suppliers from 2022 onwards.
+This means that the Group's CSR requirements will become a formal requirement of those suppliers for every new purchase order issued.
+The new addendum to the terms and conditions of suppliers includes Business Ethics and Corporate Responsibility clauses on: